stewseo/yelp-fusion-client/docs/examples/business-endpoints.md

             if (setOfBusinessIds.add(bSearch.id())) {

-                // Business Details API objects are only built if a business' id is not in the database.
+                // In this example, Business Details API objects are only built if a business' id is not in the database.

                 BusinessDetailsResponse resp = yelpClient.businessDetails(s -> s.id(businessId));
  ```